Colleges, School and Institutes

 My earlier doctoral/postdoctoral research focused on theories of inheritance, science communication and its relationship to scientific knowledge production from the 1800s to present.
 In 2009 I published a book based on aspects of this research: Selfish Genius: How Richard Dawkins Rewrote Darwin’s Legacy.

-I am transdisciplinary researcher whose work is predominantly philosophical, historical, sociological and psychological in approach.
-My research focuses on: public perceptions of the relationship between science and religion; the perception and communication of science in pluralistic societies; the role of 'science', non-religion and/or beliefs as identity markers, in public space 'conflict narratives', or prejudice formation; and the perceptions of evolutionary theory within religious, non-religious and spiritual groups; and theories of inheritance from 1800 to the present.
+I am transdisciplinary researcher whose work is predominantly sociological, historical, philosophical and psychological in approach.
+My research focuses on: the perception of, and engagement with, STEMM in diverse societies; National and international science communication: the role of 'science', non-religion and/or beliefs as identity markers, in public space 'conflict narratives', stereotypes or prejudice formation; and public perceptions of the relationship between science and belief.

-I am also the principal Investigator on the ‘Science and Religion Exploring the Spectrum: The Relationship between Evolutionary Science and Religious Belief in Global Perspective’ (SRES2), a £3.4 Million 3-year research project working with partners in Argentina, Australia, Canada, Germany, Spain, Sri Lanka, the UK and the US.
+I am currently the Principal Investigator on the ‘Science and Religion Exploring the Spectrum: The Relationship between Evolutionary Science and Religious Belief in Global Perspective’ (SRES2), a £3.4 Million 3-year research project working with partners in Argentina, Australia, Canada, Germany, Spain, Sri Lanka, the UK and the US.